asaikali/vere-copia/README.md

     npm run build
     npm start
     ```
-  - http://localhost:4200 to access the kiosk
+*  go to http://localhost:4200 to access the kiosk

 Inspect the store inventory `StoreStockApiController` to learn how to send it requests, it will
 in turn call the central-inventory service.
 Both central-inventory and store-inventory send data